 CIS18 gives your life sciences organization the framework to develop a formal cybersecurity program and a long-term strategic plan to protect your digital assets and data.

-IG1 focuses on basic cyber hygiene and addresses:
+IG1 focuses on basic cybersecurity hygiene and addresses:

 - Inventory and Control of Hardware Assets: Ensures that only authorized devices are given access to the network.